 GRE Subject: Not required

-Limited financial aid is available to master’s students in the form of Public Health Program scholarships and research apprenticeships.
+Limited financial aid is available to master’s students in the form of School of Public Health Program scholarships and research apprenticeships.
 The PHP scholarship grants roughly 25% tuition.
 Research apprenticeships cover a larger portion of tuition and provide a monthly stipend.
 These awards are based on merit and qualifications; student loans also are available through the Financial Aid Office.